meemknight/gameLayer/README.md

 This project offers you all you need to make a game (or other graphical program) in c++.
 It comes preinstaled with some libraries that you can remove if you want to.
-You can draw to the screen with opengl or draw pixel by pixel
+You can draw to the screen with opengl or draw pixel by pixel and you can play music or sounds very easily.

 ---